 Such expenses must be reasonable (modest and not lavish) and limited to travel and accommodation expenses that are incurred for a government official's direct travel to and from the location of the Berkshire subsidiary event or location.
-The expenses paid must not include expenses for any "side trip" taken to other cities or countries nor for extra days for tourism or sightseeing.
+The expenses paid must not include expenses for any "side trip" taken to other cities or countries.
 Lodging expenses should include only reasonable accommodation costs, including reasonable expenditures for meals actually incurred in or incidental to lodging in business-class hotels, and only during the period of the particular meeting, facility visit, seminar or event, or en route to such activities.
 Where such expenses are approved for payment, any payment should be made directly to the service provider (e.g., an airline or hotel) rather than to the government official whenever practicable, and any such payments must be paid or reimbursed only when adequately supported by documentation and receipts and then properly recorded in the applicable Berkshire subsidiary's books and records.
-Under no circumstances shall per diem payments or allowances be provided to a government official.
-A Berkshire subsidiary must never pay for any portion of expenses incurred by any spouse or other family member of a government official.
+Under no circumstances shall per diem payments or allowances be provided to a government official, nor shall a Berkshire subsidiary pay for any portion of expenses incurred by any spouse or other family member of a government official.